ubikorp/astro-lacking/src/content/post/mixtapes/2024-06-06-0239-double-negative.md

 - Elbow
 - Frankie and the Witch Fingers
 - Islands and David Shrigley
-- The Jesus and Mary Chain
+- The Jesus + Mary Chain
 - Johnny Sangster And Robb Benson
 - Less Pain Forever
 - The Libertines